This is the multi-page printable view of this section. Click here to print.

 - Check the input information and click the Complete button.

-- Once creation is complete, check the created resource on the Security Group list page
+- Once creation is complete, check the created resources on the Security Group List page.

-This describes the process of configuring the Bastion Host where the database connection client should be installed.
+Describes the process of configuring a Bastion Host that requires the database client to be installed.

-- Service Home page, click the Keypair menu.
-It moves to the Keypair list page.
+- On the Service Home page, click the Keypair menu.
+You will be taken to the Keypair List page.

-- Create Keypair button will be clicked.
-It moves to the Create Keypair page.
+- Click the Create Keypair button.
+You will be taken to the Create Keypair page.

-- Keypair creation page where you enter the required information necessary for service creation.
+- On the Keypair creation page, enter the required information for creating the service.

 - Check the creation information and click the Complete button.